plone/plone.formwidget.recurrence/README.txt

 ---------------------------------------

 The javascript files in plone/formwidget/recurrence/browser/lib comes from jquery.recurrenceinput.js.
-There are some modifications needed:
+There is one modification needed:

 In jquery.recurrenceinput.js there are two submit buttons near the end of the FORMTMPL definition: